 Contact: Don Hemmes, hemmes [at] hawaii.edu

-My interests are mostly in evolution of mushroom-forming fungi.
-Our lab studies evolutionary biology and ecology of Fungi, principally Basidiomycota (mushroom-forming fungi and relatives).
+My lab studies evolutionary biology and ecology of Fungi, principally Basidiomycota (mushroom-forming fungi and relatives).
 Much of our work is focused on molecular systematics and the uses of phylogenetic trees for studying the evolution of morphological and ecological characters.
-Other projects involve molecular ecology, evolution of lignin-degrading enzymes, and phyloinformatics.
+Other projects involve fungal genomics and the evolution of decay enzymes.
+I’m particularly interested in “lentinoid” fungi, a group of distantly-related mushrooms that includes shiitake.
+Other interests include aquatic and marine mushrooms and paleomycology.

 I would be happy to lecture to clubs on one of two potential topics (1) Great Moments in History and How Fungi Got Us There (an informative but somewhat tongue-in-cheek rendition of the role of fungi in human affairs) and (2) Magical Mushrooms, Mischievous Molds (this latter, an overview of my course with interesting tidbits about fungi of all kinds; not just the larger sporocarps.
 I'm most available from September-December in odd years (e.g. 2009, 2011, etc) but can consider other invites.